 The CRST settlement has been approved by the Court.
-Checks will go in the mail around the end of this month and should be received by July 9, 2021.
-Checks will be mailed to the address you put on your claim form.
+Checks are currently in the process of being mailed and should be received on or after July 9, 2021.
+Checks are being mailed to the address you put on your claim form.
 If you need to update your address, please CLICK HERE.

 NOTICE OF SETTLEMENT FOR CURRENT AND FORMER CONTRACT DRIVERS FOR CRST EXPEDITED, INC.

 Please read carefully.
 Your legal rights may be affected.